lzl124631x/algorithm/graph/topological-sort.md

 ### Kahn Algorithm \(BFS\)

+It requires additional space for storing the `indegree`s of the nodes.

 1. Put all the vertices with 0 in-degree in to a `queue q`.
 2. Get a vertex `u` at a time from `q`, and decrement the in-degree of all its neighbors.
 3. If a neighbor has 0 in-degree, add it to `q`.